The SIDS Center of New Jersey

 -

 Pacifiers help reduce risk.
-If the baby is breastfeeding. parents should wait until breastfeeding is well established before introducing the pacifier.
-The pacifier should not be attached to a string, to clothing, or to a stuffed animal due to the risk of strangulation or suffocation.
+If the baby is breastfeeding, parents should wait until breastfeeding is well established before introducing the pacifier.
+The pacifier should not be attached to baby’s clothing, blanket, stuffed animal, or other item due to the risk of strangulation or suffocation.
 It should be clean, with nothing coating it, and in good condition.
 It should be offered but not forced.
-If it falls out during the night, there is no need to put it back.
+If it falls out during sleep, you don’t need to put it back in.

 Who We Are